node-xbmc/node-xbmc/README.md

 All classes are created asynchronously.

-All classes are sharing a PubSub instance.
+All classes are sharing an `EventEmitter` instance.
 `XbmcApi.on` and `XbmcApi.emit` are wrappers to the shared PubSub.
 For instance:

 In CoffeeScript :